Enhanced Workplace Risk Management

 Finally, we should take a holistic approach to Risk Management.
 This means considering individual, job and organisational factors that can compromise workers ability to work safely.
 Individual factors look at a worker’s health conditions which are important to determine if he is suitable for the job.

 Job factors address conditions of workplace equipment and design.
 Organisational factors focus on the work culture, workload, and training of workers.
 Taking a holistic approach in Risk Management also means not just looking at safety hazards but health hazards resulting from exposure to noise, chemicals, and ergonomics risk factors.
 This is especially important for individuals who have pre-existing health conditions.

 Together we can prevent all injuries and ill-health at work!

-This is an e-learning topic in the SkillsFuture approved WSH Course!
+This is an e-learning topic in the SkillsFuture claimable WSH Course!